 - You should not recognize taxable income over the term of the securities prior to maturity, other than pursuant to a sale or exchange. - Upon a sale or exchange of a security (including retirement at maturity), you should recognize gain or loss equal to the difference between the amount realized and your tax basis in the security.
-Subject to the discussion below concerning the potential application of the "constructive ownership" rules under Section 1260 of the Internal Revenue Code of 1986, as amended (the "Code"), any gain or loss recognized upon a sale or exchange (including retirement at maturity) of a security should be long-term capital gain or loss if you held the security for more than one year.
+Subject to the discussion below concerning the potential application of the "constructive ownership" rules under Section 1260 of the Internal Revenue Code of 1986, as amended (the "Code"), any gain or loss recognized upon a sale, exchange or retirement of a security should be long-term capital gain or loss if you held the security for more than one year.

 Even if the treatment of the securities as prepaid forward contracts is respected, your purchase of a security may be treated as entry into a "constructive ownership transaction," within the meaning of Section 1260 of the Code, with respect to the underlying shares.
 In that case, all or a portion of any long-term capital gain you would otherwise recognize in respect of your securities would be recharacterized as ordinary income to the extent such gain exceeded the "net underlying long-term capital gain."
-The "net underlying long-term capital gain" generally equals the amount of long-term capital gain you would have realized if on the issue date you had purchased underlying shares for their fair market value and subsequently sold those shares for their fair market value at the time your securities are sold, exchanged or retired.
+Although the matter is unclear, the "net underlying long-term capital gain" may equal the amount of long-term capital gain you would have realized if on the issue date you had purchased underlying shares with a value equal to the amount you paid to acquire your securities and subsequently sold those shares for their fair market value at the time your securities are sold, exchanged or retired (which would reflect the percentage increase, without any multiplier, in the value of the underlying shares over the term of the securities).
+Alternatively, the "net underlying long-term capital gain" could be calculated using a number of underlying shares that reflects the multiplier used to calculate the payment that you will receive on your securities.
 Any long-term capital gain recharacterized as ordinary income under Section 1260 would be treated as accruing at a constant rate over the period you held your securities, and you would be subject to an interest charge in respect of the deemed tax liability on the income treated as accruing in prior tax years.
 Due to the lack of governing authority under Section 1260, our counsel is not able to opine as to whether or how Section 1260 applies to the securities.
 You should read the section entitled "United States Federal Tax Considerations-Tax Consequences to U.S. Holders-Potential Application of Section 1260 of the Code" in the accompanying product supplement for additional information and consult your tax adviser regarding the potential application of the "constructive ownership" rule.